Artemis I: Return flight

-On December 6, 2022, at 7:29 UTC, Orion exited the lunar sphere of influence.
+On December 6 at 7:29 UTC, Orion exited the lunar sphere of influence.
 It then conducted a minor course correction burn and an inspection of the crew module's thermal protection system and the ESM.
 Over the next few days the mission control team continued to conduct system checks and prepared for reentry and splashdown.
-On December 10, 2022, mission planners announced that the final landing site would be near Guadalupe Island off the Baja peninsula in Mexico.
+On December 10, mission planners announced that the final landing site would be near Guadalupe Island off the Baja peninsula in Mexico.
 The final trajectory correction burn of six total trajectory burns throughout the mission took place the next day five hours before reentry.

 Reentry and splashdown

-The spacecraft separated from its service module at around 17:00 UTC on December 11, 2022, and then reentered Earth's atmosphere at 17:20 UTC travelling near 40000 km/h.
+The spacecraft separated from its service module at around 17:00 UTC on December 11 and then reentered Earth's atmosphere at 17:20 UTC travelling near 40000 km/h.
 It was the first United States use of a "skip entry", a form of non-ballistic atmospheric entry into the atmosphere, pioneered by Zond 7, in which two phases of deceleration would expose human occupants to relatively less intense G-forces than would be experienced during an Apollo-style reentry.
-Splashdown of the Orion capsule occurred at 17:40 UTC (9:40 am PST) west of Baja California near Guadalupe Island.
+The Orion capsule splashed down at 17:40 UTC (9:40 am PST) west of Baja California near Guadalupe Island.
 Following splashdown, NASA personnel and the crew of USS Portland recovered the spacecraft after planned ocean testing of the capsule.
 The recovery team spent about two hours performing tests in open water and imaging the craft, namely to investigate signs of atmospheric re-entry, then used a winch and several tending lines to pull the craft into a securing assembly in the well dock of the USS Portland.
 The recovery team included personnel from the US Navy, Space Force, Kennedy Space Center, Johnson Space Center, and Lockheed Martin Space.
 On December 13, the Orion capsule arrived at the Port of San Diego.

+Post-landing analysis

+After the capsule was recovered, inspection showed unexpected loss of AVCOAT material used on the heat shield.
+NASA undertook an exhaustive and complex analysis of the loss, and was finally able to report on it and announce recommendations after two years, on December 5, 2024.
+The conclusion was that the damage was initiated by spalling caused when gas trapped within the shield heated and expanded, blowing pieces out of the shield.
+This occurred during the reentry "skip" maneuver, which had a different heating and cooling profile than simpler direct-entry profiles.